Er1cG1ao/LibraryManagementSystem/README.md

         }
     }

+    /**
+     * Descending Bubble Sort for Integers (for sorting by Year/Stock)
+     * same as sortAscIntBubble, but this one is descending order.
+    */
-    /* Descending Bubble Sort for Integers (for sorting by Year/Stock) */ public static void sortDesIntBubble(String[][] nameAndAuthor, int[][] publishStockBorrow, int indexOfSortBase) {
+    public static void sortDesIntBubble(String[][] nameAndAuthor, int[][] publishStockBorrow, int indexOfSortBase) {
         int n = publishStockBorrow.length; // Number of books (rows)
         for (int i = 0; i < n - 1; i++) {